rdwz/yearprogbar/readme.md

 - `-u, --username <username>`: (required) Specifies the Threads username.
 - `-p, --password <password>`: (required) Specifies the Threads password.
 - `-f, --force`: (optional) Forces the app to post the current progress.
+- `-d, --debug`: (optional) Runs the app in local, console.log only mode.

 ## Examples